 You should now see a subtotal for your Space Station.
 As you build more Space Stations, this report will allow you to monitor multiple Space Stations from one report.
 Your boss will be pleased with you and certainly give you the rest of the day off to star gaze.

 Create a Dashboard

-You can "WOW" the big boss even more by adding a number of reports to a dashboard for quick and easy viewing.
-Bosses love eye-candy!
+You can wow the boss even more by adding a number of reports to a dashboard for quick and easy viewing.
 A dashboard is a visual display of key metrics and trends.
 The relationship between a dashboard component and report is 1:1; for each dashboard component, there is a single underlying report.
-Multiple dashboard components can be shown together on a single dashboard page layout, creating a powerful visual display and a way to consume multiple reports that often have a common theme, like number of exhaust ports unsecured, toilet paper usage per Battle Station, etc.
+Multiple dashboard components can be shown together on a single dashboard page layout, creating a powerful visual display and a way to consume multiple reports that often have a common theme, like number of exhaust ports unsecured, toilet paper usage per Space Station, etc.

 - Click the Dashboards tab.